griffithlab/pVACtools/docs/pvacview/neofox_module/neofox_upload.rst

 Data
 ****

-Upon successfully uploading the corret data file, you can now explore the different aspects of your neoantigen candidates.
+Upon successfully uploading the correct data file, you can now explore the different aspects of your neoantigen candidates.

 .. figure:: ../../images/screenshots/pvacview-neofox-maintable.png
     :width: 1000px